 The commoditization of electricity has enabled it to be bought and sold at wholesale spot markets at a few locations in the United States.
 At these market hubs wholesale electricity contracts are traded like any other commodity.

-[Need more on why the need arose for power marketers.
-Was it part of the deregulation process, what started it off?
-And then how it progressed from there.
-Explain the deregulation process and how itted in with deregulation of other energy markets, i.e. followed on from the earlier deregulation of the natural gas market etc.]

 Current Market

-The severity of a blackout in 1965 in the northeastern United States raised peoples concern over the reliability of power.
-To deal with the problem of reliability, the North American Reliability Council (NERC) was set up.
-The eastern interconnect is broken up into 8 reliability councils or NERC regions which are comprised of utility control areas.
+The North American Reliability Council (NERC) was formed to ensure reliable generation and transmission of power for the end consumers.
+NERC operates through ten regional reliability councils, the WSCC in the West and nine reliability councils in the East, including the Electric Reliability Council of Texas (ERCOT)and the eight Eastern reliability councils known as the Eastern Interconnect, which includes the East Central Area Reliability Coordination Agreement (ECAR), the Florida Reliability __________ (FRCC), the Mid-Atlantic Area Council (MAAC), the Mid-America Interconnected Network (MAIN), the Mid-Continent Area Power Pool (MAPP), the Northeast Power Coordinating Council (NPCC), the Southeastern Electric Reliability Council (SERC) and the Southwest Power Pool (SPP).
+The location of each of these regional reliability counsils is indicated in Figure ___.
+While MAPP and NPCC include parts of southern Canada, for the purpose of this discussion, only the U.S. portion of these regions is addressed Operating under these regional councils are numerous control areas that are responsible for coordinating and scheduling interchange.
 Some of these control areas have evolved into trading hubs given their location, access and transmission capability.
-The most heavily traded and therefore liquid markets are PJM-Western Hub in MAAC, SPP, ECAR and SERC.
+The most heavily traded and therefore liquid markets are PJM-Western Hub in MAAC, SPP, ECAR and SERC

-The eight reliability councils are; ECAR, FRCC, MAAC, MAIN, MAPP, NPCC, SERC and SPP.
-Of these MAPP and NPCC include parts of southern Canada.
-For the purpose of this discussion only the U.S. portion of these regions is addressed.

-[What is the Eastern Interconnect, is this the east and East Coast region?
-Also acronyms for the 8 regions could we give the full names as well?]
+[INCLUDE THE MAP INCLUDED IN THE WEST DESCRIPTION]

-The total Generating capacity of the Eastern Interconnect is 509,252 Mw with a load of approximately 421,447 Mw, resulting in a Capacity Margin of 17.24%.
+The total generating capacity of the Eastern Interconnect is 509,252 Mw with a load of approximately 421,447 Mw, resulting in a Capacity Margin of 17.24%.

 Below are two charts showing the distribution in both generation and load between the eight regions within the Eastern Interconnect.
 It can easily be seen from the charts that NPCC is the most capacity constrained region.
 Consequently this region at the present time has the most planned generation.